Shak789/HockeyBackend/HTTP Methods.md

 ]
 ```
 ### <span class="label label-api">POST</span>  `/getPlayerData`
-> Adds a player to the league's database.
+> Adds a player to the league database.

 **Parameters**
 - `Player` : an object of type Player with the following fields: